visgence/django-chucho/README.md

-#django-chucho
+#Django-Chucho

 An Ajax CRUD system for Django models based on SlickGrid and JQuery UI

 ##Dependencies

-Jquery 1.10.1
+- Jquery 1.10.1
-Jquery-tmpl 1.0.0pre
+- Jquery-tmpl 1.0.0pre
-Jquery-ui 1.10.1
+- Jquery-ui 1.10.1
-jquery-ui-timepicker-addon
+- jquery-ui-timepicker-addon
-Knockout 2.2.1
+- Knockout 2.2.1
-Django-Dajaxice
+- Django-Dajaxice
-spin.js
+- spin.js

 ##Installation

-The required files from chucho that must be loaded are the following:
+The `required files` from chucho that must be loaded are the following:

 chucho/static/js/chucho.grid.js
 chucho/static/js/chucho.js
 chucho/static/css/grid.css

 While it is not strictly necessary it is recommended that you also use the Twitter Bootstrap css found at:

 http://twitter.github.io/bootstrap/index.html

-NOTE: There is a specific order which should be obeyed when importing the needed js files.
+**NOTE:** There is a specific order which should be obeyed when importing the needed js files.

-Jquery
+- Jquery
-Jquery.tmpl
+- Jquery.tmpl
-Knockout
+- Knockout
-chucho/static/js/chucho.grid.js
+- chucho/static/js/chucho.grid.js
-chucho/static/js/chucho.js
+- chucho/static/js/chucho.js

 1) Install Chucho into your project as a git submodule.